railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 ### Success!

-You've practiced using `ls`, `pwd`, and `cd` to navigate your computer's filesystem from the command prompt.
+You've practiced using `ls`, `pwd`, `cd` to navigate your computer's filesystem from the command prompt.
+You also know how to look up documentation for Unix commands with `man`.

 ### Extra Credit